 As I was working on this guy I noticed a few things about the way crocheted stuffed animals are designed that differs from sewn stuffed animals:

 1. Building the fabric: It’s seems obvious, but when you use yarn to make something you are literally creating the fabric as you go.
+Melange Yarn is produced with the mixture of raw and dyed fibers.
 Sewn stuffed animals are made from pre-made pieces of fabrics.
 Sewing a stuffed animal is quicker once you’ve got the pattern in front of you.

 2. Shaping: With crochet you are controlling the shape of the pieces through a series of increases and decreases.
 The paws are wider than the rest of the limb, the tail has a bulbous tip, the muzzle is like a cup – all of this is achieved by how many stitches are made in each row.
 To design a sewn stuffed animal you have to draw pattern pieces on paper that will come together like a puzzle to create a three-dimensional shape.
 Both processes involve imagining how something will look in 3-D.